Jake Gaither

 Alonzo Smith "Jake" Gaither (April 11, 1903 – February 18, 1994) was an American college football coach and athletics administrator.
-He served as the head football coach at Florida A&M University (FAMU) for 25 years, from 1945 to 1969, compiling a record of 204–36–4.
+He served as the head football coach at the Saint Paul Normal and Industrial School—later known as Saint Paul's College—in Lawrenceville, Virginia for one season, in 1937, and at Florida A&M University (FAMU) from 1945 to 1969.
+In 25 seasons as head coach of the Florida A&M Rattlers football program, his teams had a record of 203–36–4, and won six black college football national championships.
 His won–loss record is among the best of any college football coach.

-Biography
+Gaither also coached basketball at Saint Paul and Florida A&M, and was the athletic director at the latter.
+He was inducted into the College Football Hall of Fame as a coach in 1975.

+Early life and education

-Gaither was born in 1903 in Dayton, Tennessee.
-His father was a preacher, and as a youth Gaither expected to also become a preacher.
-He graduated from Knoxville College, where he played football as an end in 1927.
+Gaither was born on April 11, 1903, in Dayton, Tennessee.
+His father was a preacher, and as a youth, Gaither expected to also become a preacher.
+He graduated from Knoxville College, where he played football as an end.
 Gaither's father died around that time, and Gaither became a high school football coach to help support his family.
-Gaither later completed a master's degree at Ohio State University in 1937.
+Gaither completed a master's degree at Ohio State University in 1937.

+Coaching career

+Gaither began his coaching career in 1927 at Henderson Institute, a secondary school in Henderson, North Carolina.
+In 1935, he was hired by the Saint Paul Normal and Industrial School—later known as Saint Paul's College—in Lawrenceville, Virginia as an assistant coach in football, basketball, and track and field.
+The following year, he succeeded Theodore H. Smith as head coach and assistant director of physical education at Saint Paul.
+Gaither led Saint Paul's football team to a record of 2–5–1 in 1936.
+His basketball team that winter had a record of 6–10.